 Elliptics was initially created in 2007 as part of POHMELFS v1.
-POHMELFS is the abbreviation of the Parallel Optimized Host Message Exchange Layered File System, which is a cache-compatible distributed file system developed by Russian Linux-hacker Evgeny Polyakov.
+POHMELFS is the abbreviation of the Parallel Optimized Host Message Exchange Layered File System, which is a cache-compatible distributed file system developed by Russian Linux-developer Evgeny Polyakov.
 It could be viewed as a protocol to share files between file systems on computers via LAN.
 In 2009 Elliptics seperated from POHMELFS and became a consistent distributed storage system later.
-As of 2014, the Elliptics was used in Yandex Map, Disk, Music, Photos and some infrastructure.

 Elliptics supports basic lock operation on the key-value pair.
 It uses such key ID to grant the lock, which makes the operation in Elliptics is atomic in the single group.
 However, there are no locks between the groups for synchronous.
 There is no deadlock detection in system level.
 It is the user's responsibility to prevent deadlock when developing client program.
 And Elliptics uses eventual consistency model to maintain data replicas, which means the data in a group may not maintain the same at any time, but they will eventually be synced with others sometimes in the future.